mb0/xelf-old/DESIGN.md

 first dot is followed by a question mark '?' the default resolver tries each data scope, starting with the immediate one.

-The dollar '$' and slash '/' prefixes have a similar effect as the data scope, but are exclusively used for parameter and result paths.
-Both use the immediate environment supporting the prefix and can be followed by dots to select a supporting parent.
-A double prefix '$$' or '//' will select the outermost supporting environment.
+The dollar '$' and slash '/' prefixes are used for global parameter and result paths.

 The with expression takes a literal as first argument that creates a data scope.
-Normal functions and loop expressions provide their arguments as a data scope as well.
+Normal functions provide their arguments as a data scope as well.

 Type references not starting with dots first try to resolve as relative path symbol and after that as plain symbol.